Charlie Faust: Major League Baseball career

 Faust was born in Marion, Kansas, in 1880.
 In July 1911, he went to St. Louis and visited John McGraw, the manager of the New York Giants.
 Faust told McGraw that a fortuneteller said he would help the Giants win the championship.
 As a joke, McGraw gave Faust a tryout, and he was eventually allowed to stay due to the team's sudden winning streak that commenced after his arrival.
 The Giants had a record of 36–2 that season when Faust was in uniform; when he was not there, they struggled.
 Faust wanted to pitch in a real game, but having little athletic ability, he was relegated to warming up with the team on the field.
 After the Giants clinched the pennant, Faust pitched in the ninth inning of two games, allowing one run and stealing two bases.

 The following season, the Giants started 54–11 with Faust.
-He still wanted to pitch, however, and McGraw grew tired of him.
+He still wanted to pitch, however, McGraw grew tired of him.
 Faust was permanently dismissed from the team.
 Without him, the Giants saw their hot streak end, but they did win the pennant again.